HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 {{ figure_markup(
   image="distribution-of-css-response-sizes-by-page-type.png",
-  caption="Distribution of CSS response sizes by page type.", description=""Bar chart of the distribution of CSS resource sizes by page type, across mobile and desktop devices.
+  caption="Distribution of CSS response sizes by page type.", description="Bar chart of the distribution of CSS resource sizes by page type, across mobile and desktop devices.
 At the 10th percentile, it is 7 KB for homepages and 11 KB for inner pages, at the 25th percentile it is 32 KB for homepages and 36 KB for inner pages, at the 50th percentile, it is 76 KB for homepages and 79 KB for inner pages, at the 75th percentile it's 149 KB for homepages and inner pages, and the 90th percentile it's 266 KB for homepages and 263 KB for inner pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRhwSJkKZwXMgxXEe9VbCGUazuIPoC5SERZ_DUWxxxoQjG4O4TbcWa_DA_mUBKM3XSOEBbbEKfucuny/pubchart?oid=928222763&format=interactive", sheets_gid="526470628", sql_file="bytes_per_type.sql"